nraovic/neighborhood-map-app/README.md

 ## Project Description
 Single page application that provides a list of all Cafes in central Copenhagen.
 The listing and details about each cafe is obtained from Foursquare API and its displayed on the map by the Google Maps API.
-The app is build with the React Framework using the React Create App.
+The app is build with the React Framework using the React-Create-App starter.

 ## How to Use the App